blapaz/buddy/README.md

 Buddy is an experimental project designed to make interaction with Windows events easier.
 Scripts can be written in a simple language to interact with these Windows events.

 At its core, Buddy's main purpose is listening for hotkeys that can run a task (eg. taking a screenshot when a specific hotkey combination is pressed).
 However, the scripting can be used to extended further beyond that.
+Refer to the [wiki](https://github.com/blapaz/buddy/wiki) for more information.

 One goal for this project over time, would be to have a well developed and stable language available with many system functions built in.